 Here's how the CGAIT Cup works:

-Must be present at the conference to throw your name in the hat for the CGAIT Cup.
+You must be present at the conference to throw your name in the hat for the CGAIT Cup.

 2024 Summer Conference CGAIT Cup Award